 In a small pot over medium-high heat, scald the milk.
 Scalding milk requires you to heat the milk until the point just before boiling.
 Some experts believe that scalding is an unnecessary step, however, let’s keep with tradition here.
 Once scalded, add 1/4 cup sugar and stir until the sugar is dissolved.
 Remove the pot from the heat and set aside.

-In a small bowl, slightly whisk 2 medium eggs.
+In a small bowl, lightly whisk 2 large eggs.
 Add oil and melted butter and mix until combined.
 Add the egg mixture to the milk mixture.

 To the yeast mixture add 4 cups of flour and the salt.
 Turn the mixer, fitted with the dough attachment, on low and slowly pour in milk/egg mixture.
 Increase speed to medium and mix until dough is well combined.
 Continue mixing for several minutes.
 Your dough should begin to pull away from the sides of the bowl.
 If the dough is too sticky and does not pull away from the sides, add an additional 1/4 cup of flour at a time until it begins to pull away.

-Transfer the reserved ball of dough to a well-greased dutch oven or oven safe pot.
+Transfer the ball of dough to a well-greased dutch oven or oven safe pot.
 Place one of the braids over the dough ball, tucking the ends under the ball, pinching if necessary.
 Place the second braid in a cross pattern over the first, tucking and pinching if necessary.
-Cover the dough with a tea towel and let it rise and rest for 15 to 20 minutes.
+Cover the dough with a tea towel and let it rise and rest for 30 minutes.

 Preheat the oven to 350 degrees.